Household irritants and eczema

 - Do not use more powder or liquid than necessary, and follow the manufacturer’s instructions.

-- When trying a new washing powder, wash only a few articles at first to ensure that you or your child does not react to it.
+- When trying a new washing powder, wash only a few articles at first to see whether it affects your own or your child’s skin.

 - Wash bedding at a temperature setting of 60°C or more and tumble dry on a high heat to destroy house dust mites.